nylnook/nylnook-website/src/documents/en/support.html.md

 In addition to the satisfaction of achieving my first comic book, and the assumed activist side, I hope this will allow me to give body and emotions to abstract scientific concepts that become too progressively our reality, and that we have difficulty to picture in tables of numbers, or in IPCC's scientific texts and graphics.
 It's not numbers which make us change, it's our feelings and emotions!

-The idea took shape late 2014, I started writing and storyboarding in 2015 and published [a small comic "aside" on the same topic](/en/comics/climate-frogs) in October 2015 before COP21, which allowed me to test the process of creation and publication of a comic from start to finish.
+The idea took shape late 2014, I started writing and story-boarding in 2015 and published [a small comic "aside" on the same topic](/en/comics/climate-frogs) in October 2015 before COP21, which allowed me to test the process of creation and publication of a comic from start to finish.
 Following my participation at the COP21 in Paris (at [Place To B](http://www.placetob.org) !), I completed the script in 2016, to publish this episode 0 digitally in September 2016.
 I'm drawing episode 1 and the others will follow in the coming months depending on my availability, also published on the web and as ebooks.
 I aim at the publication of all episodes for the end of 2017, and I hope to print the comic with all the episodes at that time.

 [![Want to read more of Mokatori ?
 Become a patron of Nylnook on Tipeee](/website-img/support/become-a-patron-of-nylnook-on-tipeee.jpg)](https://www.tipeee.com/nylnook)